Local divorce representation you deserve

 - Consult with you on collaborative divorce where appropriate;

-- Engage in negotiations to settle property division, spousal maintenance, and care for children by agreement;
+- Engage in negotiations to settle property division, spousal maintenance, paternity, and care for children by agreement;

 - Advocate on your behalf during mediation; and,

 - Appear at all court hearings related to the divorce case.